JiatLn/color-art/README.md

 color-art = "0.1"
 ```

-### Color generation
+### Color generator

-#### Color Space

-Construct a color from a string.
 You can use the `from_str` method to construct a color from a string.

-Currently supported color spaces are:
+Currently supported color formats:

 - RGB
 - RGBA